-Janet Yellen is first female Treasury secretary with signature on U.S. dollar
+Yellen becomes first female Treasury secretary to sign U.S. dollar

 The unveiling of the Treasury secretary’s signature on new currency is traditionally a moment of some intrigue and fanfare.

 At Mnuchin’s ceremony in 2017, he posed with a sheet of uncut $1 notes with his wife, Louise Linton.
-The images went viral, with Mnuchin, a former Goldman Sachs banker, drawing comparisons to a Bond villain.
+The images went viral.

 During her conversation with Colbert, Yellen recalled that Lew’s signature appeared to be eight circles that were connected and that the penmanship of his predecessor, Timothy F. Geithner, also proved to be illegible.
 Both, she said, had to be redone.